krsagn/regional-demographics-parser/README.md

 Where:

 1. Only includes SA3 areas containing **15 or more** SA2 regions.
-2. For each such SA3, find the pair of SA2 areas with the highest cosine similarity based on their age-group *percentage distributions*.
+2. For each such SA3, find the pair of SA2 areas with the highest cosine similarity based on their **age-group percentage distributions**.
-3. SA2 area names are alphabetically ordered in the pair.
+3. SA2 area names are **alphabetically** ordered in the pair.
-4. Cosine similarity is rounded to four decimal places.
+4. Cosine similarity is rounded to **4 decimal places**.

 ---